jsnal/portal/content/wiki/Build-FreeBSD-Kernel.md

 ---
 title: Build FreeBSD Kernel
 tags: [freebsd, wiki]
+updated: Oct 10 2023
 ---

 ## Setup

 FreeBSD usually stores the source code in `/usr/src`.
-If the source isn't there it can be cloned from [https://git.freebsd.org](here).
+If the source isn't there it can be cloned from [here](https://git.freebsd.org).
 The kernel doesn't need to be built in a specific location, it's just the convention.

 ## Building